Teva fueled opioid addiction in New York, jury finds | Business

 The settlement with J&J and the distributors was part of a nationwide deal https://www.reuters.com/world/us/drug-companies-say-enough-us-states-join-26-bln-opioid-settlement-proceed-2021-09-04 worth up to $26 billion.
 Teva did not take part in that deal.
 Teva previously prevailed in a similar case when a California judge on Nov.
 2 ruled https://www.reuters.com/world/us/california-judge-rules-drugmakers-major-opioid-lawsuit-2021-11-02 that it and other drugmakers were not liable in a lawsuit brought by several counties in the state.

 OxyContin maker Purdue Pharma filed for bankruptcy in 2019 and had hoped to resolve a flood of lawsuits over the painkiller through a deal in which the company's former owners, the Sackler family, would pay $4.5 billion in exchange for immunity from future lawsuits.
 However, a federal judge on Dec.
 17 scrapped https://www.reuters.com/business/judge-tosses-deal-shielding-purdues-sackler-family-opioid-claims-2021-12-17 the deal, a decision the company was expected to appeal.
-(Reporting By Brendan Pierson in New York, Editing by Alexia Garamfalvi, Jonathan Oatis and Lisa Shumaker)
+(Reporting By Brendan Pierson in New York, Editing by Alexia Garamfalvi and Howard Goller)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)